Mayor of Toronto: Statutory deputy mayor

 The first deputy mayor performs the statutory roles and functions assigned to the "deputy mayor" as defined in various chapters of the municipal code.
-The first deputy mayor is a member of council who is appointed to the role by the mayor, and assists him/her as vice-chair of the executive committee and acts as mayor when the mayor is away, ill or the office of the mayor is vacant.
+The first deputy mayor is a member of council who is appointed to the role by the mayor, and assists them as vice-chair of the executive committee and acts as mayor when the mayor is away, ill or the office of the mayor is vacant.
 The deputy mayor has all the rights, power and authority of the mayor, save and except the "by-right-of-office powers" of the mayor as a member of a community council.

 Role of mayor vacancy

 When the office of Mayor of Toronto is vacant, the deputy mayor assumes limited mayoral powers which are granted to the mayor by city council, to ensure city business can continue to be carried out.
 This includes acting as the city's chief executive officer, representing the city, and special privileges during council sessions.
 The deputy mayor also assumes responsibility for the administrative management of the mayor's office.

 The deputy mayor does not become "acting" or "interim" mayor, nor does the deputy mayor assume the "strong-mayor" powers, which are granted by the province to the head of council, a role which remains vacant.